Process by Wesley Verhoeve

 Dear friends,

-In this week's letter, we get personal as I share the story of discovering my purpose and the journey to find my through line.
+In this week's letter, we get personal as I share the story of discovering my purpose and the process of finding my through line.
 What is a through line?
 Keep reading.

 Also included are a smattering of recent street pictures taken in Amsterdam with my Hasselblad 500cm.
 They’re all examples of moments when I noticed someone fascinating during my city walks and documented the moment to share with you.